eeriegeek/NWN-Miscellaneous/listnwns/listnwnsstat.README.markdown

 CGI program to generate an NWN server status.
 The status message is in the form of an HTML fragment targeted for embedding in an IFRAME.
 The query string is parsed for Product (NWN1/2) and ServerName.
-The CGI calls Skywing's substitute master server via the GetOnlineServerList web service method.
+The CGI calls Skywing's substitute master server via the LookupServerByName web service method.

 Requirements:
 -------------